ZeldaFan0225/ChatGPT-Discord-Bot/config.md

     },
-    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "auto_create_commands": When set to true the commands will be automatically created (BOOLEAN) *11, "message_context_actions": An Array of message contexts with system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name AND system_instruction) *4, "costs": {
+    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "auto_create_commands": When set to true the commands will be automatically created (BOOLEAN) *11, "message_context_actions": An Array of message contexts with system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name, model (*15) AND system_instruction) *4, "models": {
         "MODEL NAME": {
+            "model": The configurations model name (STRING, REQUIRED), "base_url": The base url of the API *1.
+            "images": {
+                "supported": Whether images are supported for this model *1, "detail": "low", "high" or "auto" - The *1, },
+            "moderation": {
+                "enabled": Whether to use OpenAI Moderation on the prompts, },
+            "env_token_name": The key of the token in the .env file, "max_completions_token": The max amount of tokens to generate *10, "max_tokens": The max tokens for this model *1, "cost": {
-            "prompt": The cost for prompt tokens,
+                "prompt": The cost for prompts *8,
-            "completion": The cost for completion tokens
+                "completion": The cost for completions *8
+            },
+            "defaults": {
+                "frequency_penalty": The default value for this property *1, "logit_bias": The default value for this property *1, "logprobs": The default value for this property *1, "top_logprobs": The default value for this property *1, "presence_penalty": The default value for this property *1, "response_format": The default value for this property *1, "seed": The default value for this property *1, "stop": The default value for this property *1, "temperature": The default value for this property *1, "top_p": The default value for this property *1 }
-        }
+        } *16
     }
 }
 ```